IBM/cos-bucket-operator/Readme.md

 The Credentials field inside Spec should contains three needed information about where to retrieve the values of `resource_instance_id`, `apikey`, and `endpoints`.
 If no keys is defined in the spec of either bindingRef, secretKeyRef or configMapKeyRef, then the operators will try to find all 3 values from it.
-If there are duplicate key specified for more than one Ref, the the latter one will overwrite the value in the previous one.
+If there are duplicate key specified for more than one Ref, the latter one will overwrite the value in the previous one.
 The sequence is configMapRef > secretKeyRef > bindingRef.
 ```
 apiVersion: ibmcloud.ibm.com/v1beta1
 kind: Bucket